 It’s a one shot liquid developer usually used in high dilutions of 1+25, 1+50, 1+100, 1+200.
 My favorite dilution/film combination being 1+100 using stand development (no agitation) for 50 minutes.

 It has a very long storage life, mine is over 2 year’s old and is still producing great negatives.

 It is usually suited to low film speeds based on the high acutance properties and the coarse grain this developer produces.
-A solvent (such as sodium sulfite) can be added to soften the granularity.
-However I find that films shot at high speed such as Fuji Neopan 1600 and Kodak Tri-X (rated at 16000 iso) look beautiful.
+A solvent (such as sodium sulfate) can be added to soften the granularity.
+However, I find that films shot at high speed such as Fuji Neopan 1600 and Kodak Tri-X (rated at 16000 iso) look beautiful.

-Rodinal is a must try for anyone interested in development black and white film development and a great starting developer for anyone thinking of developing their own film.
+A must try for anyone interested in black and white film development and a great starting developer for anyone thinking of developing their own film.